ansible/awx/docs/docsite/rst/userguide/users.rst

 Until a Team has been created and the user has been assigned to that team, the assigned Teams Details for the User appears blank.

 |Users - teams list for example user| image:: ../common/images/users-teams-list-for-example-user.png
-   :alt: Users - teams list for example user
+   :alt: Users - teams list for example user - empty

 .. _ug_users_roles: